openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 .. figure:: ../../_assets/trust-scenario5.svg
    :alt: Company A is owned by Trust A and there is a relationship statement between them with interest type 'shareholding.'
 Trust A has a settlor, Person A, a trustee, Person B and a beneficiary, Person C. There are dotted lines between Company A and Person A, Person B and Person C to represent that they are the ultimate beneficial owners of Company A.
-   :figwidth: 90%
+   :figwidth: 85%
    :align: center

 Scenario 6
 ^^^^^^^^^^
 A trust where the trustee is a company.
 The owner of the company is deemed, in the jurisdiction under which the trust was established, to be a beneficial owner of the trust (indirectly).

-See `representing beneficial ownership <repr-beneficial-ownership>`_ for guidance on representing indirect beneficial ownership.
+See :ref:`representing-bo` for guidance on representing indirect beneficial ownership.

 .. figure:: ../../_assets/trust-scenario6.svg
    :alt: Trust A is linked to Company A by a relationship statement with interest type trustee.
 Company A is linked to Person C by a relationship statement with interest type shareholding.
 There is also a dotted line between Person C and Trust to represent that they are one of the ultimate beneficial owners of Trust A. The dotted line has a relationship statement attached with interest type 'other interest or control.'
 There are also Person A and Person B the settlor and beneficiary of the trust.
-   :figwidth: 100%
+   :figwidth: 95%
    :align: center